We are looking at the 25 nominees who have been shortlisted for the Premier League Hall of Fame in 2022.

 The six players with the most combined votes from the fans and a Premier League Awards panel will enter the Hall of Fame.
 Fans had their say by voting up until 21:00 BST on Sunday 3 April.

-Blessed with pace, power and skill, Drogba was instrumental in helping Chelsea to two successive Premier League titles in 2004/05 and 2005/06, followed by two more in his remaining time with the club.
+Blessed with pace, power and skill, Drogba was instrumental in helping Chelsea to two successive Premier League titles in 2004/05 and 2005/06 after arriving in the summer of 2004.

-The Ivorian’s 104 Premier League goals are the most by an African, with many of them being struck spectacularly from distance or powered in with his head.
+The Ivorian’s 104 Premier League goals were the most by an African until Liverpool's Mohamed Salah and Sadio Mane eclipsed him this season.
+Many of Drogba's goals were struck spectacularly from distance or powered in with his head.

 "He's remarkable.
 First of all he's a team player.
 After that, he's got one of these ‘old-days' mentalities: not selfish, not vain, a humble guy who plays and fights for the team.” - Jose Mourinho

 “He has always harmed us (Arsenal) and he continues.
 He is a winner and he will be like that until the end of his life.” - Arsene Wenger